cms-tau-pog/taureco-test-suite/README.md

 Further test sequences are provided in the directory `test` and you can add your own tests as well.
 A test sequence is launched by calling `ts_test_custom <TESTNAME>` and is typically devided into three parts with the corresponding shell scripts:
 * Preparation of a local input sample (processing files from the database, which can take a bit longer and should not be repeated every time).
 This part is defined in `test/<TESTNAME>_prep.sh`.
 It is not mandatory and is skipped automatically if the file does not exist.
 It is also skipped automatically if it was run before and a corresponding log-file is found. --
 This part of the sequence can be run individually via `ts_test_custom_prep <TESTNAME>`
 * Running the sequence that is potentially changed by the development.
 It is hence run with both the reference and the development setup.
-This part is defined in `test/<TESTNAME>_test.sh`. --
+This part is defined in `test/<TESTNAME>_test.sh`.
+The reference is not run if it was done before and a corresponding log-file is found. --
 This part of the sequence can be run individually via `ts_test_custom_dev <TESTNAME>` and `ts_test_custom_ref <TESTNAME>`
 * Comparison of the resulting outputs (ref vs. dev).
 This part is defined in `test/<TESTNAME>_comp.sh`.
 It is not mandatory and is skipped automatically if the file does not exist. --
 This part of the sequence can be run individually via `ts_test_custom_comp <TESTNAME>`